- Search The Registry

 *William Levi Dawson was born on this date in 1886.
 He was a Black politician.

-From Albany, Georgia, William Levi Dawson became one of Chicago's most influential politicians, serving as an elected representative and a political power broker in that city.
-He paralleled the rising significance of Blacks in Democratic politics of the twentieth century.
+From Albany, Georgia, William Levi Dawson became one of Chicago's most influential politicians, serving as an elected representative and a political power broker.
+He paralleled the rising significance of Blacks in the Democratic politics of the twentieth century.
 Three years after he graduated magna cum laude from Fisk University in Tennessee (1912), Dawson moved to Chicago to study law at Northwestern University; once finished, he entered into local politics.

 Black Americans In Congress 1870-1989.

 Bruce A. Ragsdale & Joel D. Treese

 U.S. Government Printing Office